China pitches itself as alternative to US protectionism after signing expanded ASEAN free trade pact

 Trump at the ASEAN summit on Sunday announced new economic details with Cambodia, Malaysia, Thailand and Vietnam, though all countries are still subject to new tariffs he has brought in.

-Malaysia's Prime Minister Anwar Ibrahim, whose country holds this year's rotating chair of ASEAN, stressed at the meeting with China that the bloc seeks friendly relations with all countries.
+Anwar stressed at the ASEAN meeting with China that the bloc seeks friendly relations with all countries.

 “The day before we were with President Donald Trump of the United States of America, and today we are back with China,” he said.
 "And that reflects ASEAN centrality ...
 This is what we consider steady engagement that fosters trust that enables us to work through challenges together.”

-There were also signs that tensions between the U.S. and China were cooling ahead of a planned meeting between Trump and Chinese leader Xi Jinping, which is expected to take place in South Korea on Thursday.
+There were signs that tensions between the U.S. and China were cooling ahead of a planned meeting between Trump and Xi, which is expected to take place in South Korea on Thursday.
 Top negotiators from each country said a trade deal was coming together, which could prevent a potentially damaging confrontation between the world’s two largest economies.

 Officials said the ASEAN-China Free Trade Area 3.0 is expected to broaden integration across the region by covering new areas such as digital trade, the green economy, sustainability and support for small and medium-sized enterprises, which make up the majority of ASEAN businesses.
 The agreement is designed to make trade benefits more accessible, improve market entry for smaller players, streamline non-tariff procedures and lower regulatory barriers.